Dr Susan Baxter

 On the other hand, if you are not tracking what you are eating you may not know whether you are overshooting your calorie balance.
 Certainly, eating more healthy food is a good start, but healthy food still has calories.
 If you replace a small muffin (which might be 350 calories) with 3 apples and 50g peanut butter you certainly are having healthier food, but you are having more calories than the muffin.

 Track what you are eating or book a consultation with a nutritionist.
 MyFitnessPal and other apps that help track calories are also great options.
+You can also read my ultimate guide on healthy eating.

 A typical myth is that more exercise is better.
-However there is such a thing as too much exercise: beyond the sweet point of maximum exercise for maximum gains, you simply are pulverizing your body.
-This can lead to disruptions to sleep, poor mood, inability to get rid of muscle soreness, poor memory and injury/illness.
+However there is such a thing as too much exercise: beyond the sweet point of the maximum exercise for maximum gains, you simply are pulverizing your body.
+This can lead to disruptions to sleep, poor mood, inability to get rid of muscle soreness, poor memory, and injury/illness.

 If you notice any of these symptoms, think about whether it is time for a rest day, consider a week of deloading the intensity or if in doubt book in to see a personal trainer for a second and expert opinion.
 Not even All Blacks train for hours on end each day: they train smarter not harder.